berehovskyi/apex-stream/docs/Functional-Interfaces/IDoubleSupplier.md

 `STATUS: ACTIVE`

-A function that takes no arguments and returns an `Double` value.
+A function that takes no arguments and returns a `Double` value.

 **Author** O. Berehovskyi